The Title Changed After Release wiki last edited by BeachThunder on 05/31/15 10:05PM

 View full history

 In rare cases, games that have already been released under one title have had their names changed.
-The reasoning for this varies from game to game.
+The reasoning for this varies from game to game; however, it is especially common for names to be changed due to copyright/trademark reasons.

 Infestation: Survivor Stories